-We achieved net sales for fiscal 2017 of \$763.4 million, operating income of \$58.0 million, net income of \$36.2 million, and earnings per diluted share of \$1.29.
-We also returned \$30.3 million to shareholders in share repurchases and dividends.
+We achieved net sales for FY 2018 of \$766.8 million, operating income of \$48.9 million, net income of \$36.4 million, and earnings per diluted share of \$1.32.
+We also returned \$51.5 million to shareholders in share repurchases and dividends.

-Our strategic focus continues to center on creating an experience that "wows" the customer.
+Our strategic focus continues to center on creating an omnichannel experience that "wows" the customer, and we are well positioned to grow our sales and earnings for FY 2019.